 Germany is Europe's largest national economy with economic growth continuing since 2010.
-During 2018, the real GDP grew by 1.5 percent compared to the previous year.35 The continued increase in economic activity has fueled employment.
-In 2018, the employment rate reached its highest point since at least the 1990s36 and the unemployment rate hit a record low.
+During 2018, the real GDP grew by 1.5 percent compared to the previous year.
+The continued increase in economic activity has fueled employment.
+In 2018, the employment rate reached its highest point since at least the 1990s and the unemployment rate hit a record low.
 Figure 1 shows Germany's unemployment trend over the recent years.
-In July 2019, this rate dropped as low as three percent, making it the lowest joblessness in Germany since the 1980s.37
+In July 2019, this rate dropped as low as three percent, making it the lowest joblessness in Germany since the 1980s.
+The solution of the since 2019 the since 2019 the solution of th